jpiechura/computational-genomics-playground/README.md

 │  │  ├─ qc/
 │  │  └─ <CHR>_<POP>.qcd.bed/bim/fam # plink files after harvey weinberg, missingness, minor allele frequency, heterozygosity, etc.
 │  │  ├─ pca/
-│  │  └─ <CHR>_<POP>.pca.eigenvec # weights for top principal components for the qced dataset, to be used as covaraites │  │  ├─ covar/
+│  │  └─ <CHR>_<POP>.pca.eigenvec # weights for top principal components for the qced dataset, to be used as covariates │  │  ├─ covar/
 │  │  └─ <CHR>_<POP>.pca.with_sex.covar # weight for top principal components, plus individual sexes, to be used as covariates for model fitting
 │  │  ├─ gwas/